Notary Public

 A Notary also possesses the power to oversee oaths of an individual who signs a legal document, ensuring that they were genuinely under oath during the process.
 Notaries also execute various international administrative tasks and have the capability to officially confirm the identities of the signatories to a degree acceptable by the Courts.
 This confirmation validates the accuracy of statements and gives them legal enforceability.

-Responsibilities and functions of a Notary Public
+Responsibilities and Functions of a Notary Public

 Witnessing affidavits, statutory declarations, powers of attorney, contracts, international Wills and other documents for use in Australia and internationally.